liquity/bold/README.md

 ### How deposits and ETH gains are calculated

-The SP use a scalable method of tracking deposits, collateral and yield gains which has O(1) complexity - i.e. constant gas cost regardless of the number of depositors.
+The SP uses a scalable method of tracking deposits, collateral and yield gains which has O(1) complexity - i.e. constant gas cost regardless of the number of depositors.

 It is the same Product-Sum algorithm from Liquity v1.